itssme/easyCodePrint/readme.md

 # easyCodePrint

-Simple tool for converting a bunch of code submission in python into one PDF.
+Simple tool for converting a bunch of code submission in python into multiple PDFs (one per submission).

 # Usage